 Is the family unit healthy if they are apart?

 If it’s an unhealthy situation with mom and dad together and it would be healthier for the sake of everybody’s well-being for them to divorce, then I would say that a couple should not stay together for kids.

 Really looking at what’s going to create an environment that is beneficial for the children to grow up in and what’s going to be the healthiest thing for everybody involved."

 "Whether or not a couple should stay together for the kids really depends.
 When thinking about divorce and effect on children, kids do best in home environments that are loving, respectful, and supportive.
 A healthy home-life means one where open conflict and hostility are limited.

 If a couple is engaged in a marriage where insults, harmful criticism, and resentment are present, the kids will take note of this, and will be affected by it.

 It’s not a healthy environment for the parents or the kids.

 If a couple can decide they can co-exist, and co-parent successfully, then the kids would benefit from the couple staying together.

 However, a respectful co-parenting relationship without love, affection, and intimacy, is often not enough for one or both partners.

-Even if the marriage may feel hopeless, it’s worth the time and effort to work with a couples therapist to see if it can be saved.
+Even if the marriage may feel hopeless, it’s worth the time and effort to engage in marriage counseling to see if it can be saved.